 - DEGREE REQUIREMENT: A bachelor’s or master's degree in engineering, applied mathematics, computer science, or physical science, from an accredited program.

 - ELIGIBILITY: To be eligible for the program students are required to have completed three semesters or 12 credit hours of calculus and a course in linear algebra.

 - COURSE PREREQUISITES/DEFICIENCIES: One course in data structures, one course in computer organization, one course in operating systems, and one course in calculus-based probability and statistics.

 - GPA REQUIREMENT: A minimum cumulative GPA of 3.2 or higher on a 4-point scale for the B.S. degree and 3.5 or higher on a 4-point scale for the master’s degree.

-- GRE SCORE: All students are required to submit official Graduate Record Examination (GRE) scores taken within 2 years prior to admission.
-The GRE score guideline for admission is 310 (V+Q).
+- GRE SCORE: All students are required to submit valid official Graduate Record Examination (GRE) scores.

 - ENGLISH LANGUAGE PROFICIENCY: Applicants who have earned or will earn a bachelor or master degree from an institution where the language of instruction is exclusively English are exempt from submitting an official English proficiency score.
 All others must submit such a score, which is based on either the Test of English as a Foreign Language (TOEFL), the International English Language Testing System (IELTS), or the Michigan English Language Assessment Battery (MELAB).
 Required minimum overall scores are 84 for TOEFL, 6.5 for IELTS, or 80 for MELAB.